harsh-bca/harsh-bca.github.io/index.md

 ### 🔹 [Youth Trends Analysis](https://github.com/harsh-bca/Youth-Trends-Analysis)
 A deep-dive into youth behavior across India using survey data, visualized in Power BI.
 - Built dashboards for mental health, social media, and career insights.
-- Used google form to collect responses of individuals, python to clean the data,connect Google Sheet to MYSQL database and to analyze the data, SQL to create parameters, Power BI to visualize the dataset in a meaningful way.
-Also used Window Task Scheduler to automate the insertion of data into MYSQL database.
+- Used Google Forms to collect responses of individuals, Python to clean the data, connect Google Sheet to MySQL database and analyze the data.
+- SQL to create parameters, Power BI to visualize the dataset in a meaningful way.
+Used Windows Task Scheduler to automate data insertion into MySQL.

 ---

 ## 💡 Skills